 Mail Stop: 1G8

-- PhD, Engineering Systems Division, Massachusetts Institute of Technology
+- PhD, Technology Management and Policy, Massachusetts Institute of Technology

 - MEng, Electrical Engineering and Computer Science, Massachusetts Institute of Technology